Analysis of spring New York City outbreak finds asymptomatic cases make up at least 80% of COVID-19 cases.

 While there are a number of existing models that use epidemiological data to estimate undetected case numbers and transmission rates, this is the first peer-reviewed model to incorporate data about daily testing capacity and changes in testing rates over time to provide a more accurate picture of what proportion of SARS-CoV-2 infections are symptomatic in a large U.S. city.

 “Incorporating these data into the model showed that the proportion of individuals who are symptomatic for COVID-19 is somewhere between 13% and 18%,” said senior author Mercedes Pascual, the Louis Block Professor of Ecology and Evolution at UChicago.
-“And regardless of uncertainty in all other parameters, we can tell that more that 50% of the transmission happening in the community is from people without symptoms—those who are asymptomatic and pre-symptomatic.”
+“And regardless of uncertainty in all other parameters, we can tell that more than 50% of the transmission happening in the community is from people without symptoms—those who are asymptomatic and pre-symptomatic.”

 The study found that non-symptomatic cases substantially contribute to community transmission.